Andrew Gill (diver)

-Andrew Michael Gill (born 19 June 1948), is a male former diver who competed for Great Britain and England.
+Andrew Michael Gill (born 19 June 1948), is a male former diver who competed at the 1972 Summer Olympics.

-Diving career

-Gill represented Great Britain in the men's 10 metre platform at the 1972 Summer Olympics.
-He also represented England and won a bronze medal in the 10 metres platform, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Biography

 While attending the Gorringe Park Secondary Modern School in 1962 he was instructed on the trampoline by his teacher Wally Clark and regarded as a promising diver.

+Gill represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the 10 metres platform event, winning a bronze medal.

+At the 1972 Olympic Games in Munich, Gill represented Great Britain in the men's 10 metre platform.